xhiroga/aws-peacock-management-console/README.md

 AWS Peacock Management Console store configuration which maps environment(Account ID and Region) to style(color).
 In AWS Management Console, it modify HTML tags to change color and show account alias.

+## Disclaimer

+While effort has been made to ensure the accuracy of the program, developers assumes no responsibility for any problem caused by this extension.

 ## Development

 ```shell